-Patent Owner does not dispute Petitioner's contentions with regard to claims 17-22 beyond the arguments asserted with respect to claim 1 and 3 (with respect to claim 22), addressed above.
-We have assessed the information provided and determine that Petitioner has established by a preponderance of the evidence that claims 17-22 would have been obvious over Bouevitch, Sparks, and Lin.
+Patent Owner has not raised additional arguments with respect to claims 61-65 beyond those asserted with respect to claims 1, 2, 4, 19, and 44 addressed above.
+We have assessed the information provided and determine that Petitioner has established by a preponderance of the evidence that claims 61-65 would have been obvious over Bouevitch, Sparks, and Lin as discussed above, and for the same reasons provided with respect to claims 1, 2, 4, 19, and 44.
+See Pet.
+55-60.

-D. Asserted Obviousness Over Bouevitch, Sparks, Lin, and Dueck Petitioner contends claim 12 would have been obvious over Bouevitch, Sparks, Lin, and Dueck.
+D. Asserted Obviousness Over Bouevitch, Sparks, Lin, and Dueck

+Petitioner contends claims 17, 29, and 53 would have been obvious over Bouevitch, Sparks, Lin, and Dueck.
 Pet.
-47-49.
-Claim 12 recites the apparatus of claim 1, wherein the wavelength-selective device comprises a device selected from the group consisting of ruled diffraction gratings, holographic diffraction gratings, echelle gratings, curved diffraction gratings, and dispersing prisms.
-Ex.
-1001, 14:63-67.
-Petitioner contends that any of the types of wavelength-selective devices recited in claim 12 would have been obvious because "[e]ach type was known in the prior art, each was interchangeable as a wavelength-selective device, and each was one of a small set of possible choices."
+46-48, 52, 55.
+Claim 17, which depends from claim 1, and claim 53, which depends from claim 44, both further require "said wavelength-separator comprises an element selected from the group consisting of ruled diffraction gratings, h[o]lographic diffraction gratings, echelle gratings, curved diffraction gratings, and dispersing gratings."8 Claim 29 contains essentially the same recitation, but refers to "dispersing prisms" in place of "dispersing gratings."

+Petitioner contends that any of the types of wavelength-selective devices recited in claim 17 would have been obvious because "[e]ach type was known in the prior art, each was interchangeable as a wavelength-selective device, and each was one of a small set of possible choices."
 Pet.
-48 (citing Ex.
-1028 ¶¶ 98-99).
-Petitioner contends that Bouevitch discloses the claimed wavelength selective device in the form of a prism.
-Id.
-Patent Owner does not dispute that Bouevitch discloses the additional elements of claim 12.
+47 (citing Ex.
+1028 ¶ 101).
+Petitioner also contends that Bouevitch discloses the claimed wavelength selective device by disclosing the use of dispersing gratings.
+Pet.
+47. Patent Owner does not dispute that Bouevitch discloses the additional elements of claims 17, 29, and 53.
 Petitioner also asserts that Dueck discloses "ruled diffraction gratings," as claimed.
 Id.; Ex.
 1021, 6:26-30.
 Petitioner further asserts that it would have been obvious to try Dueck's ruled diffraction gratings in the devices of Bouevitch and Sparks because it represents the "best mode" of separating wavelengths in WDM devices.
-Id. at 49.
+Id. at 47-48.